 On the other hand, those who received antiretrovirals later "allowed" that HIV suffer numerous mutations, forming a "community" with various strains, generating what call "escape mutations" that were undetectable to the "immune sentinels".

-Realizing that shortly after discontinuing antiretroviral medication the virus' counter-attacked "and returned to act in the patients in question, the study focused on the therapy" Kick-and-kill "(kicking and killing in free translation) to "kick" the virus with potent drugs and eliminate it so that the virus was "forced out of infected cells."
+Realizing that shortly after stopping antiretroviral medication the virus “counterattacked” and reacted to the patients in question, the study focused on “Kick-and-kill” therapy. to "kick" the virus with potent drugs and eliminate it as soon as the virus is "forced out of infected cells".

-Whereas due forty million (Estimates)were lost because of AIDS and taking into account a universe estimated at around thirty million people are HIV positive for HIV or living with AIDS (Translator's note: these figures are estimates of the result of the author of this study) whereAny step forward, however small it may seem, is a big jump!
+Whereas due forty million (Estimates) were lost because of AIDS and given a universe estimated at around thirty million people are HIV-positive or living with AIDS (translator's note: these figures are the result of estimates of the author of this study) in whichAny step forward, however small it may seem, is a big jump!

 Solution in sight for Positives

-The aim of the research is to move towards a possible solution to the central problem that is ultimately eliminate HIV from the body of these people, the chief scientist said.
-Our results suggest to us that if we can attract the HIV out of hiding, we will have won half the battle, said Robert Siliciano, professor of molecular biology at Johns Hopkins School of Medicine, Maryland.
+The aim of the research is to move towards a possible solution to the central problem of eliminating HIV definitively from the body of these people, said the chief scientist.
+Our findings suggest that if we can get HIV out of its hiding place, we will have won half the battle, said Robert Siliciano, a professor of molecular biology at the Johns Hopkins School of Medicine, Maryland.

 Found "latent virus pools" that carry mutations that make the HIV virtually invisible to the cells of the human immune system.

-But we are almost sure to disarm him, even when the virus comes out of hiding and evade detection from the immune system, concluded Siliano.
+But we are almost sure to disarm it, even when the virus comes out of hiding and evades detection of the immune system, Siliano concluded.

-In their research, the scientists exposed immune cells not infected without the virus; some have been exposed to HIV and who underwent a mutation, while others were exposed to the virus kept, or, as scientists say, "wild".
-Those who were not exposed to the virus eliminated maintained 61 percent dinfected cells.
+In their research, scientists exposed uninfected immune cells without the virus; some were exposed to HIV which mutated, while others were exposed to the conserved virus, or, as scientists say, "wild."
+Those who were not exposed to the virus retained eliminated 61 percent dinfected cells.
 But those with the immune system mutant HIV-infected cells responded poorly, deleting only 23 percent of infected cells, a bad result.

 "It's like the imunitlógico system had lost its ability to detect and destroy the virus; however, CD4 Killer T cells are still able to recognize a different part of the virus, a part that does not suffer mutations in the HIV protein, awakening a natural immune response, Siliciano said in a press release.